 The length of the car hire can make a difference, too, so try changing that as you search.
-In Ireland I split a period for which I needed a car for into two, and swapped cars between the periods.
-For a bit of mucking about this got me a much cheaper car hire overall.

 It’s best to book to collect and return a hire car at an airport if possible, even if you aren’t flying in or out.
 Car hire companies pay an airport concession fee for the right to hire cars from within an airport, and I’m sure that leasing space at an airport is very expensive; but despite these factors, hiring a car from an airport is always cheaper than hiring it anywhere else.
 I guess this is because there is so much demand for hire cars at airports and the turnover is high, that the hire-car companies set themselves up well there.

 I have on occasion gone to an airport to get a hire car even though I’m not flying, just to get the better price.

 Sometimes it’s preferable to collect a hire a car at one location and return it to another.
 This is especially true when you are travelling for a long time and over a lot of territory: you may collect a car at a major airport when you first arrive, but after the hire you are moving on to your next destination from a regional airport, ferry terminal, or an intercity railway station, and you don’t need to go back to the major airport.